Hugobros3/chunkstories/README.md

 You did not quite come to the right place for this.
 If you're just interested in playing Chunk Stories, you should check out the [Official Website](https://chunkstories.xyz)

-### Licensing (wip, ignore)
+### Licensing

 This project was entirely developed by Hugo "Gobrosse" Devillers on his spare time.
 The API is licensed under -, meaning anyone can do whatever the fuck they want with it.

 The core content **code** is released under - too, under the assumption that people won't be morons about it and will learn from it.
 The core content **assets** that aren't specified otherwise in ATTRIBUTION.md are released under Creative Commons NON-COMMERCIAL ATTRIBUTION REDISTRIBUABLE, meaning you can use them with your mods, hack them up and have fun, but you can't use them in commercial projects nor claim you made them.

-The implementation code remains strictly private for the moment.
+The implementation code remains private for the moment.
+It's not as clean, features angry french curse words, bloated build scripts and maybe even an evil bitcoin miner.
+Maybe not.
+I'm actually mostly cool with showing the code, but letting people lead my project in another direction isn't what I want, and publishing on github would distract me while not bringing anything to the table.
+This can of course change once I no longer work on this project "full-free-time"